Renewable Energy Pros Cons

 A nation that does not clearly define its clean energy goals cannot realize its full potential.
 For this reason, it is important for us to analyze renewable energy pros and cons.
 Recent international focus on safe energy underscores the need for reevaluating all energy alternatives, particularly those that are clean and renewable.

 Because although the global economy is coming out of a recent recession, oil prices are climbing and the demand for alternative renewable sources – green energy – is consistently growing.
-Indeed, the alternative energy market is one of the few markets that has seen substantial growth during some recent recession One thing is clear; the need for more efficient use of electricity with the integration of renewable energy sources is present.
+Indeed, the alternative energy market is one of the few markets that has seen substantial growth during some recent recessions.
+One thing is clear; the need for more efficient use of electricity with the integration of renewable energy sources is present.

 The Smart Grid and Renewable Energy